billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Graphics Settings

++ iGPU = Built-in "integrated" graphics processor
++ dGPU = Separate "discrete" graphics card

+> *Note that many desktop CPUs don't have an iGPU, so if you only have a dGPU there is no need to set the graphics device at all: it will always use the dGPU by default.*

 Tell Windows to use the appropriate graphics device for SpikeGLX:

 1. Type "Graphics settings" into the search box of the Windows Taskbar.